Donate now to support housing affordability policy

 A fairer, healthier, more-just Louisville housing market is possible, but taking action on affordable, sustainable policies starts with us.

+Every three years, utility companies are required to submit a plan for the next 15 years to the Public Service Commission for review.
+The purpose of a utility companies’ IRP is to create a roadmap of how the utility will meet future energy and demand requirements in a cost-effective way.
+This could mean changes in rates, additional power plants, demand side management strategies, additional renewable energy sources, and so on.
+AKA – this affects you, the customer!
 LG&E and KU filed their IRP with the Public Service Commission on October 18th, 2024 (Case No. 2024-00326).
 To summarize the IRP, LG&E and KU expect economic development to increase system load (usage) by 30 percent to 45 percent by 2032 compared to 2024.
 This forecasted large load growth would require additional generation units.
 Additional generation units proposed by LG&E/KU could lead to an eventual rate increase for ratepayers.
 With already high rates, additional rate increases could lead to unaffordability of housing and other essentials.

 The Metropolitan Housing Coalition has jointly intervened with Kentuckians for the Commonwealth, Kentucky Solar Energy Society, and Mountain Association on the 2024 LG&E/KU IRP on behalf of low and fixed income households.
 At MHC, we believe that energy efficiency and affordability are crucial, and that the needs of our low- and fixed-income neighbors must be prioritized during the IRP planning process.
 Affordable energy bills are essential for achieving affordable housing, as one cannot be realized without the other.
-For updates on the 2024 LG&E/KU IRP case, please join our newsletter.
+For updates on the 2024 LG&E/KU IRP and CPCN cases, please join our newsletter.

 We want our community’s voices to be heard.
 Unfortunately, if the public doesn’t speak up, the PSC only hears the utility and business perspectives.
 We urge you to submit a public comment demanding for more renewable energy sources, affordable utility rates, and a more robust demand side management program.
 It’s as simple as sending an email – you can submit a public comment by clicking the link to the left or sending an email to psc.comment@ky.gov.
-Be sure to include the case number (Case No. 2024-00326) in your subject line.
+Be sure to include the case number in your subject line.

 Together, we can advocate for clean, efficient energy and make EveryHome safe, healthy, and affordable.